By Susan Braden

 The Academy of General Dentistry and several other dentistry organizations agree that the effectiveness of mouthwash can vary based on the type.
 Experts often concur that cosmetic oral rinses can freshen breath for a temporary amount of time, and they also agree that fluoride rinses help prevent cavities by reducing bacteria.
 Many also agree, however, that certain rinses can discolor the teeth.
 Check for the ADA seal of approval on your over-the-counter mouthwash to ensure that the ingredients can actually do what they advertise.

-Mouthwash is typically safe, but occasionally it can produce negative side effects, primarily with the prescription variety.
+Mouthwash is typically safe, but occasionally it can produce negative side effects.
 If you start experiencing problems that you think might be related to your oral rinse, stop using it immediately and visit a cheap dentist.
 Adverse side effects may include:

 1. Tartar buildup